Yeovil–Taunton line: Background

 The B&ER line was opened to Taunton on 1 July 1842, using trains leased from the Great Western.
 It was extended to Exeter, opening on 1 May 1844.

 In 1844, the Railway Mania was at its height and the B&ER was induced to propose a branch to Yeovil, hitherto not served by any railway.
-In 1845, the B&ER obtained the necessary Act of Parliament for its branch line to Yeovil in 1845.
+The B&ER obtained the Bristol and Exeter Railway Act 1845 (8 & 9 Vict. c. clv) authorising its branch line to Yeovil.
 It was to run from a junction at Durston, about six miles east of Taunton.

 At the end of September 1846, Brunel resigned his position as engineer to the B&ER and he was superseded by Charles Hutton Gregory.